Reading List

 To conclude: if you like literature and are looking for a challenge then I strongly recommend reading Gravity's Rainbow.

 House of Leaves Mark Z. Danielewski Quite unlike anything else I have ever read, and probably ever will read.
 Where do I begin?
 It's a frame story that goes about 4 levels deep.
 It's a psychological horror story.
 It's a mockery of academic writing.
 It's a puzzle and a maze; a modern retelling of the myth about Theseus and the Minotaur.
-There's so many ways to interpret this book, and I strongly encourage you to check it out for yourself.
+There are so many ways to interpret this book, and I strongly encourage you to check it out for yourself.
 Little solace comes

 to those who grieve